Adavid199/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/proposals/proposal8.md

 Regularly update the platforms with new features and services.

 Adjust internal processes based on user feedback and analytics.
+The proposal essentially aims to make digital platforms the main gateway for engaging with the council, improving efficiency and convenience while still supporting residents who need non-digital access.
+Implementation typically involves redesigning services, building strong digital infrastructure, promoting adoption, and maintaining inclusivity.

 ## Technologies and research relevant to this proposal
 *Which class sessions and personal research refers to technology in this proposal.
 Link to examples.*

 ## Initial Analysis of the Proposal
 *Use some simple analysis tools to help you think through whether the proposal is a good idea*